parapeter/gerste/README.md

 ## :interrobang: Why

-I've started this script because of a random article which claims ntp as an insecure protocol.
+I've started this script because of a random article which claims NTP as an insecure protocol.. don't remember where.
+I'm pretty much at the beginning of my linux journey and just wanted to do something.
 However, since I'm affected by the "summer-winter-time-switching-model" the most public scripts like this won't work for me out of the box.
-So, I've decided to write my own script with some extras.
+So, I've decided to write my own script.<br>
+*Im open to improvements and tips.*

 ## :envelope: Contact

-Mail: peterparanoid@proton.me
+**Mail:** peterparanoid@proton.me